 The formula: CAC = (Sales cost + Marketing cost) / No. of new customers

-Key components of CAC include ad spending, employee salaries (for marketing and sales teams), creative and technical expenses, publishing costs (varies by platform), and production costs (e.g., content creation tools, equipment).
+Key components of CAC include ad spending, employee salaries (for marketing and sales teams), creative and technical expenses, publishing costs (varies by platform), and production costs (e.g., content creation tools, and equipment).

 The more successful your advertising is at bringing in customers, the lower the CAC.
 Similarly, effective sales and marketing teams can reduce the cost per customer acquired.